The Saint (Simon Templar): In magazines

 The original Saint novellas first appeared in The Thriller (1929–1940), edited by Monty Hayden, a friend of the author, who was sometimes given a thinly disguised role in the early stories.
 Charteris also edited or oversaw several magazines that tied in with the Saint.
 The first of these were anthologies titled The Saint's Choice that ran for seven issues in 1945–46.
 A few years later Charteris launched The Saint Detective Magazine (later titled The Saint Mystery Magazine and The Saint Magazine), which ran for 141 issues between 1953 and 1967, with a separate British edition that ran just as long but published different material.
 In most issues of Saint's Choice and the later magazines Charteris included at least one Saint story, usually previously published in one of his books but occasionally original.
 In several mid-1960s issues, however, he substituted Instead of the Saint, a series of essays on topics of interest to him.
 The rest of the material in the magazines consisted of novellas and short stories by other mystery writers of the day.
 An Australian edition was also published for a few years in the 1950s.
 In 1984 Charteris attempted to revive the Saint magazine, but it ran for only three issues.

-Leslie Charteris himself portrayed The Saint in a photo play in Life magazine: The Saint Goes West.
+Leslie Charteris himself portrayed The Saint in The Saint Goes West, a photo play in an issue of Life magazine published in 19 May 1941.
+Other performers in the piece were Morgan Conway, Lucia Carroll and Marjorie Woodworth.